2021 box office ends with more fireworks for 'Spider-Man' - ExBulletin

 2021 box office ends with more fireworks for ‘Spider-Man’

+NEW YORK (AP) Hollywood closed 2021 with more box office fireworks for Spider-Man: No Way Home, which topped all movies for the third week in a row and is already among the highest grossing films in all the time.

-NEW YORK – Hollywood closed 2021 with more box office fireworks for Spider-Man: No Way Home, which topped all movies for the third week in a row and is already among the highest grossing movies of all. time.
+NEW YORK (AP) Hollywood closed 2021 with more box office fireworks for Spider-Man: No Way Home, which topped all films for the third week in a row and is already among the highest grossing films of all time.
 But even with all the champagne bursting for No Way Home, the film industry is heading into 2022 with plenty of reason to be both optimistic and worried after a year that has seen overall ticket revenues double that of 2020. , but still well below the rate before the pandemic.

 Movie theaters started the year mostly closed, but ended it with a huge bang.
 Sony Pictures’ Marvel sequel No Way Home grossed around $ 52.7 million over the weekend to bring its three-week total to $ 609.9 million.
 It ranks 10th all-time in North America.
 Globally, it grossed $ 1.37 billion, a total that places it above Black Panther and makes it the 12th highest grossing film in the world.

-No Way Home, Tom Holland’s third standalone film as webslinger, gave a huge boost to the box office revival that began in earnest last spring when American theaters opened after a year of closure. of COVID-19.
+No Way Home, Tom Holland’s third standalone webslinger film, gave a huge boost to the box office resumption that began in earnest last spring when American theaters opened after a year of COVID-19 shutdown.
 The Marvel films dominated the eventful year, representing the four best films of 2021: No Way Home, Shang-Chi and the Legend of the Ten Rings, Venom: Let There Be Carnage and Black Widow.

 The North American box office in 2021 was worth $ 4.5 billion, according to data company ComScore.
 That’s about 60% less than in 2019 before the days of masked moviegoers, social distancing, and virus variants like the now-booming omicron.

-It’s unclear whether the movies will ever reach these pre-pandemic totals, as exclusive cinema windows have since dwindled, studios have experimented with hybrid releases, and few other superhero films are packing theaters.
+It’s unclear whether the films will ever reach these pre-pandemic totals, as exclusive cinema windows have since dwindled, studios have experimented with hybrid releases and few other superhero movies are thrilling theaters.
 Partly because of the disruption related to COVID-19, the 2022 release schedule is exceptionally filled with potential blockbusters, including The Batman, Black Panther: Wakanda Forever, Top Gun: Maverick, Jurassic World: Dominion, ”Thor: Love and Thunder and Avatar 2.

 But after No Way Home and Sing 2, little caught on with moviegoers over the holiday weekend.

-Steven Spielberg’s West Side Story sold tickets for $ 2.1 million in its fourth weekend.
+that of Steven Spielberg West Side Story sold $ 2.1 million in tickets in its fourth weekend.
 While holding up well (the film is down 26% from the week before), the once-envisioned vacation resumption for the acclaimed musical has not materialized.
 West Side Story grossed a disappointing $ 29.6 million nationally.

-After failing to debut last week, Warner Bros. ‘ Matrix Resurrections fell 64% in its second weekend to $ 3.8 million.
-The film airs concurrently on HBO Max, a 2021 practice that the studio has pledged to end in 2022.
-The upcoming Matrix reboot has even been overtaken by week two of Kurt Warner’s NFL drama American Underdog, ” which grossed $ 4.1 million for Lionsgate.
+After failing to debut last week, Warner Bros. ‘ Matrix resurrections fell 64% on its second weekend with $ 3.8 million.
+The film airs simultaneously on HBO Max, a 2021 practice that the studio has pledged to end in 2022.
+The upcoming Matrix reboot has even been overtaken by Kurt Warner’s NFL drama week two.
+American Underdog “, which grossed $ 4.1 million for Lionsgate.

-One of the only new releases of the week was Apichatpong Weerasethakul’s Memoria, with Tilda Swinton.
+One of the only new releases of the week was that of Apichatpong Weerasethakul Memory, with Tilda Swinton.
 Its distributor, Neon, defined a new strategy for the arthouse release, showing the film in one room at a time, without any plans for future distribution or physical release.
 Memoria began its pipe dream across the country with $ 52,656 since opening Dec.
 16 at the IFC Center in New York City.

 Estimated Friday-Sunday ticket sales at US and Canadian theaters, according to Comscore.
 Final national figures will be released on Monday.